alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 <br>
 ## STEP 7: Import Databases For Taxonomic Identification
 The following databases are the most commonly used for our studies.
 Some require files to be downloaded from the database webpage, while other databases can be pulled directly through Qiime2.
-<br><br><ins>SILVA</ins>
+<br><br>**SILVA**
-<br>This database is used for both small ribosomal subunits 16S & 18S
-<br><br>Pull database files straight from silva database, see [THIS](https://forum.qiime2.org/t/sequence-and-taxonomy-files-for-silva-v138-2/33475) forum for more details.
-The code here is based on version 138.2, and reference sequences extracted are in rRNA format and need to be transcribed before using for taxonomic identification.
+<br>This database is used for both 16S (prokaryotes) & 18S (eukaryotes) small ribosomal subunits.
+You can pull the database files needed for Qiime2 straight from the SILVA database using the code below.
+See [THIS](https://forum.qiime2.org/t/sequence-and-taxonomy-files-for-silva-v138-2/33475) forum for more details.
+The code provided in this SOP is based on SILVA version 138.2. <ins>NOTE: Reference sequences extracted from SILVA are in rRNA format and need to be "transcribed" before using for taxonomic identification.</ins
 <br><br>Pull data from silva repository
 ```
 qiime rescript get-silva-data \